+11. Fahrenheit 451 by Ray Bradbury (1953)

-Even people from countries who use the Celsius system know the temperature at which books burn — because most of us know Bradbury’s seminal work of dystopian fiction.
+Even people from countries who use the Celsius system know the temperature at which books burn — because most of us know Bradbury’s seminal work of dystopian fiction, Fahrenheit 451.
 Much like Nineteen Eighty-Four and Brave New World before it, the book tells the story of a reluctant cog in a totalitarian machine who learns to see the system for what it is.
 In this case, our hero is a book-burning fireman who becomes a part of the resistance over the course of this gripping novel.

 13. I Am Legend by Richard Matheson (1954)

-Forget the movie (another Will Smith special): the source material is still where it’s at.
+Forget the movie (another Will Smith special): the source material for I am Legend is still where it’s at.
 In the wake of a pandemic that has transformed humankind into vampires, Robert Neville is the last man left alive.
 He spends his days hunting down the bloodthirsty creatures, and locks himself into his home at night, when the monsters can safely roam the street without being burnt.
 Featuring a twist ending that rivals anything Matheson wrote for The Twilight Zone, this influential sci-fi/horror novel will keep you hooked from the very start!